rolve/java-processes/README.md

 In this case, the process builder will use the `AutoExitProgram` class as the actual main class, which in turn calls `AutoExit.install()` and then calls `SomeClass.main()`.

+This mechanism is based on a simple trick: `AutoExit` (being a separate thread) calls `System.in.read()`, which only returns once the parent process terminates.
+As soon as this happens, `System.exit()` is called.
+Note, however, that this trick does not work if you need to use `System.in` for something else in the child process.
+In that case, you should use the first mechanism.